-Q. The Township is studying the option of incorporation in the future.
+Q. The Township is nearing the end of the incorporation study.
 What decisions will be proposed during your term regarding incorporation that are important to voters?
 If elected, how will you engage voters and do you propose further studies to provide information and answer questions since the decision to incorporate will be theirs?

-A. We are in the midst of a comprehensive look at the processes, costs and benefits of potential incorporation.
-This study will not be completed until the Spring of 2019.
-The Board has incorporation sessions at each scheduled Township Board meeting, and we have also hosted a resident Town Hall on the progress so far.
-My cell phone and email are both published on the Township website.
-We will continue to dialogue with Village Boards and residents directly.
+A. We are nearly at the end of a comprehensive look at the processes, costs and benefits of potential incorporation.
+This study will not be completed until the Spring of 2020, having been put on hold to deal with the COVID-19 pandemic.
+Once we have formally completed the studies, the Board plans a series of public forums to educate the residents on what we can and cannot do as a City as opposed to remaining a Special Purpose Taxing District (Township).
 To be clear, the Township Board has no power to incorporate the township; the only action they can take is to call for a resident referendum to decide on both incorporation and the maximum tax rate that the new city can impose.
 These elections must occur on a unified election day in either March or November.
 Ironically, the two issues most often identified through resident surveys as their biggest concerns are traffic, drainage, and law enforcement, none of which are township responsibilities, but would be should the residents decide to incorporate.

 Q. Are you in favor of incorporation?
 Why or why not?

 A. Yes, I am in favor of self governance.
-The Township as currently constituted has very limited power in major areas of resident concerns.
-Most notably in the areas of traffic, drainage, and development.
-Traffic, roads and signals are the responsibility of the respective county governments.
+The Township as currently constituted has very limited power in major areas of resident concern.
+Most notably in the areas of traffic, drainage, law enforcement and development.
+Traffic, roads and signals, and law enforcement are the responsibility of the respective county governments.
 Harris County for Creekside Park, and Montgomery County for the villages north of Spring Creek.
 Drainage is provided through the eleven Municipal Utility Districts with stormwater mitigation vested in the Harris County Flood Control District and the San Jacinto River Authority.
 Development of the township is determined by the developer, Howard Hughes Corporation with the consent of the two cities that have Extra Territorial Jurisdiction (ETJ) over the Township, Houston and Conroe.
-Houston, Conroe, Harris County, Montgomery County and the developer have had complete control for forty-four years.
-The Woodlands has grown to encompass fourteen villages and approximately 117,000 residents.
-Incorporation will allow the residents to better control these critical issues, determining the use, maintenance, and expansion of roads, development standards that affect drainage, have their own police force, have the option to consolidate and eliminate the MUD districts, and to control the remaining development with the Township boundaries.
+Houston, Conroe, Harris County, Montgomery County and the developer have had complete control for forty-eight years.
+The Woodlands has grown to encompass fourteen villages and approximately 118,000 residents.
+Incorporation will allow the residents to better control these critical issues, determining the use, maintenance, and expansion of roads, development standards that affect drainage, have their own police force, have the option to consolidate and eliminate the MUD districts, and to control the remaining development within the Township boundaries.